 - Our Centre for Energy - bringing people together to tackle the global need for clean, affordable energy

-- Case Study - how our National Innovation Centre for Data worked with Connected Energy to use data from second life EV batteries
+- How our National Innovation Centre for Data worked with Connected Energy to use data from second-life EV batteries (Case Study)

 - Blog: Impact of the ban of UK internal combustion engine sales